nperno/music-search-project/README.md

 7. Views have logic that handel dispaly, this could be refactored to make better use of view models to keep the views lighter in the future.

 ### Run on your machine
+*** NOTE - becuase .net core is cross platform, you can run this project on Windows, Linux, or Mac

 1. Install .net core 3.1
 2. navigate to the root foler of this project "music-search-project/LionTunes.Web/LionTunes.Web" in a command promot OR open using Visual Studio 2019.
 If you open with viual studio, just run the debugger to view.
 If you want to run via comand prompt follow the rest of the isntructions below.